issamdbira/SupplierPaymentTracker/replit.md

-# FinancePro: Invoice and Payment Management System
+# Gesto: Invoice and Payment Management System

 ## Overview

-FinancePro is a full-stack web application for managing supplier invoices, payments, and financial tracking.
+Gesto is a full-stack web application for managing supplier invoices, payments, and financial tracking.
 The application allows users to track invoices, plan payments through installments, manage suppliers, and view financial analytics through a dashboard.

 The application is built using a React frontend with a Node.js Express backend.
 It uses a PostgreSQL database with Drizzle ORM for data management and features a modern UI built with Tailwind CSS and Radix UI components.